mughees-asif/portfolio/content/featured/astric/index.md

 showInProjects: true
 ---

 Cross-platform mobile app. made using React Native and Galio.
+Optimised for all screen sizes.